-Whole grain Irish soda bread with whole wheat flour and oats – and an amazing giveaway for a 3-piece set of Dansk cookware!
+Whole grain Irish soda bread with whole wheat flour and oats.

 Almost everyone I know makes corned beef and cabbage for Saint Patrick’s day dinner, but how many of you also make Irish soda bread?
 It gets overlooked pretty often, but it’s one of my favorite Saint Patrick’s Day foods.